How to Get a Notary Public License in New York

 - The licensing exam: The New York Notary Public Exam is administered by New York Department of State.
 You'll need to score at least 70% to pass.
 Study materials and practice exams are available from most education providers.

-- Ongoing requirements: Once licensed, you'll need 0 hours of continuing education every 4 years.
+- Ongoing requirements: Once licensed, you'll need no continuing education hours every 4 years.
 No continuing education required for renewal.

 How Much Does a Notary Public License Cost in New York?